icosalogic/HBD1E/README.md

 |    R1     |    R16    |   R11    |
 |    R2     |  R14+R15  | R12+R13  |

+Note that we used 2 resistors in series for the connection from the LM317 adjust pin to VSSx.
+The power dissipation from the minimum regulation current may exceed the limit for a typical 1/10 watt resistor, so we use 2 resistors in series to spread the thermal load.

 Note also that the LM317 is a very robust device that may not require all the configured components.
 The adjust capacitors may be omitted if your testing shows that ripple and other voltage transients